RetroIndieJosh/renpac/game/notes.md

 - disable interaction with hotspots while the (dialog) window is visible (since inventory doesn't refresh properly until it's gone)
     - alternatively, disallow showing of inventory while window is visible

+- custom notify that allows multiple stacking messages
+- update text display in upper left for hovered item (i.e. "use gruel on..." becomes "use gruel on shackles" or "use gruel on stairs down")

 ### Cool Ideas

 - create generator for room hotspots so we can set the number in a config? or is there a way to make this unlimited?